Skip to content

 1. Start with Quality Meat:

-The foundation of a delicious steak begins with selecting high-quality meat.
 Look for well-marbled cuts; personally, bone-in ribeyes are my personal favorite.
 Opt for steaks that are at least one inch thick (all our premium steaks are cut to 1.5 inches) to ensure optimal cooking.
 If you're looking for the perfect dry-aged steak, check out our selection here.

 2. Allow the Steak to Reach Room Temperature: